-Most people will adapt relatively well to the altitude on the valley floor, which is 6,300 feet above sea level.
-The people who tend to have the biggest trouble often have other medical problems with their hearts or lungs.
-Even healthy visitors can occasionally get into trouble with the altitude during an activity like mountain climbing or skiing where additional elevation is gained.
+Most people will adapt relatively well to the altitude on the valley floor in Jackson Hole, which is around 6,300 feet above sea level.
+The people who tend to have the biggest trouble often have preexisting medical problems, especially obstructive sleep apnea, high blood pressure, heart failure, heart disease, pulmonary hypertension or chronic lung conditions.
+Even healthy visitors can occasionally have issues with the altitude during activity.

 What Does Altitude Sickness Feel Like?

 The most common adverse reaction we see around here is acute mountain sickness.
 The symptoms are described as being similar to a hangover: headache, nausea, fatigue, and sometimes a little shortness of breath.
 Generally, those symptoms are worse when you combine higher elevations and exertion.
 It’s not unusual that we’ll have someone who flies here in the early morning and then goes straight to the top of the mountain to ski.
 If you feel that you might be suffering from acute mountain sickness, descend to the valley floor, stay hydrated, get some rest, and most of the symptoms will pass.
 If you are having trouble adapting to Jackson Hole, you shouldn’t go to Yellowstone — most of the Yellowstone plateau is significantly higher than the elevation in Jackson Hole.

 How Can I Protect Myself From Altitude Sickness?

 - Stay well hydrated.
 Due to our dry climate here, it’s very easy to get dehydrated.

 - Limit your alcohol intake.
 Alcohol compounds the effect of the altitude so if you are having difficulties adapting to it, all of the symptoms of altitude sickness can be made worse with alcohol while you are adapting.